|Phoenix wearing her Gentle Leader Head Collar|

 On the day of the incident, my other neighbor was walking his young dog and the GSD happened to be out and he began reacting.
 The GSD ended up getting away from his owners and he attacked the dog.
-He completely flattened her on the ground.
+He completely flattened her on the ground and was biting her.
 It was awful.
 We were inside and we could hear the screaming.
-The young dog ended up being physically okay but the psychological damage was done.

-My neighbor's young dog is now reactive and on Tuesday evening, she went after me and my dogs as we were passing her.
+After that attack my other neighbor's young dog is now reactive when she sees dogs and on Tuesday evening, she started barking and lunging at me and my dogs as we were passing her.
 The dog was barely under her owner's control.
 She almost got away from him.
 Luckily, I was far enough away from her that we were able to get away and she didn't get us but she is at least twice the size of my dogs and could potentially do damage, not to mention my dogs would defend themselves.
 This could of been a really ugly situation but I'm glad we came out of it okay.
 What makes me really sad is that neither of these two dogs are getting the help they need.
 Their owners are ignoring the problem or worse using punishment.

 So if you have a reactive dog, please, make sure your dog is under control.
 Get help from a professional if you need it!
 Don't wait around and hope the reactivity gets better on it's own.
 It won't!
 There is no shame in using a basket muzzle.
 There is no shame in using a head collar for better control.
 If you're not comfortable with a head collar, then at least a double clipping harness that clips to the front.
 Maybe your dog just needs that smaller world and that's okay too!
 Not every dog is capable of being out in the environment or in crowded places.
 If your dog is happier at home then that's fine!